-Part & Parcel, now open on Alfred Street, is newest addition to Biddeford’s food scene.
+Part & Parcel, now open on Alfred Street, is one of the newest additions to Biddeford’s food scene.
 The store offers sandwiches and other food items, but the partners Ali and Danielle are planning strategically to add more grocery and personal care items to their inventory over time.
 The great care that the two take is evident the moment you walk into the store.
 It is crisp, clean and inviting.
-The duo opened with the intention of forming strong community ties with both suppliers and customers, with the larger aim of making Part & Parcel essential part of downtown.
+The duo opened with the intention of forming strong community ties with both suppliers and customers, with the larger aim of making Part & Parcel an essential part of downtown.
 We look forward to the small changes that will gradually take place there as Part & Parcel grows and, indeed, becomes an essential to Biddeford’s downtown.

 Downtown WiFi - Second Hotspot Added to Main Street